-These are some examples of the research undertaken by Dr Martinez-Vazquez:
+The following are examples of past and current research undertaken by Dr Martinez-Vazquez:

-A series of flat square plates were tested in static positions and during autorotation by embedding a number of pressure sensors and portable data loggers within the thickness of the plates.
-This is a novel technique that allowed for the first time to observe the time variation of surface pressures on moving plates.
-The measured force fields revealed the existence of complex flow structures that cannot be predicted by using standard experimental techniques.
-The proposed experimental technique also opened the possibility of correlating the real pressure and flow fields on rotating plates which up to date has been studied separately.
+The aerodynamics of flat square plates were investigated by embedding a number of pressure sensors and portable data loggers within the thickness of plates of different characteristics.
+This technique allowed for the first time to observe the time variation of surface pressures on moving plates.
+A number of static and autorotational tests undertaken revealed the existence of complex flow structures that cannot be predicted by using standard experimental techniques.
+In addition, this investigation helped to correlate the pressure and flow fields on rotating plates which up to then had been studied separately.

 Design spectra are normally applied in Seismic Engineering where it is assumed that the inertial forces induced by the horizontal accelerations acting at base of the structure are fully correlated.
 In the case of wind loading the amount of energy imparted by the wind to the structural system can be estimated for point-like structures as well as for large areas by considering suitable spatial correlation laws.
 In addition the use of generalised techniques allows considering the dynamic response of single oscillators whose ensemble response constitutes a design spectrum which in turn can be used to carry out modal analyses.
 Unlike similar spectral approaches design spectra would not restricted to cases in which the total response is mainly given by the fundamental mode of vibration but these would be applicable to the analysis of multiple degree of freedom systems where the contribution of higher order modes to the total dynamic response is important.